 Another way to decrease the cost of healthy food is to use online couponing tools, which can save you hundreds every year.

 The Cost of Eating Healthy Organic Food

 For those who don’t have access to a farmers market or garden, eating healthy, organic food can be expensive.
 It means that you need to seek out food that was not made with pesticides, genetic modification, or herbicides.
-This can be difficult, given that organic food makes up only 4 percent of the total food market and consumer demand for organic foods has increased greatly, according to the U.S. Department of Agriculture.
+This can be difficult, given that organic food makes up a small percentage of the total food market and consumer demand for organic foods has increased greatly, according to the U.S. Department of Agriculture.

 Thanks to the limited supply, organic food costs an average of 24 cents more than similar non-organic food, according to a survey released by Nielsen, which might not seem like much, but that can add up.

 In the chart given here, I compared prices at Kroger to determine just how much more expensive it is to attempt a diet consisting of healthy, organic food, and it definitely added up.